How to Photograph Stars and the Night Sky?

 Most people look up at the night sky and ponder alien life, the vastness of the universe or the relative smallness of their own existence.
 Photographers just want to know what settings to use to capture an amazing night photo.

-Night Photography can be a fun and challenging exercise for even the most skilled photographer.
-I love night photography for the sheer peacefulness.
+Photographing the night sky can be a fun and challenging exercise for even the most skilled photographer.
+I love nocturnal photography for the sheer peacefulness.
 Often you’re alone on the landscape with only the wild things and a breeze as your background soundtrack.

-But taking a great night shot requires some pre-planning and a basic understanding of cameras, lenses and camera settings.
-Here are the answers to some of the most frequently asked questions about getting started in night photography.
+However, taking great star photography requires some pre-planning and a basic understanding of cameras, lenses and settings.
+Here are the answers to some of the most frequently asked questions about how to photograph stars.

 What Camera and Lens Do I Need?

-I’m going to assume you’re an entry-level to intermediate photographer with at least a basic camera/lens set up along with a working knowledge of your camera.
-I’ll focus this tutorial on a basic night shot, not deep space astrophotography.
+I’m going to assume you’re an entry-level to intermediate photographer with at least a basic camera/lens setup along with a working knowledge of your device. also going to highlight a basic shot, not deep space astrophotography.
 That’s a discipline on another plane.

 In addition to my camera, lens, and tripod, I always pack a flashlight or headlamp, a coat with pockets and hand warmers.
 Even in summer.
 Pack a coat and hand warmers.
 If you’re venturing out in winter, pack some extra camera batteries as the cold can zap the life out of them more quickly than normal.